 How to grep and replace a word in a file on Linux?

-While there are plenty of ways to print and make use of specific words from a particular file in a Linux directory, when we talk about grepping a particular word and then replacing it with some other word, then we will need to mix certain Linux utility commands.
+While there are plenty of ways to print and make use of specific words from a particular file in a Linux directory, when we talk about grepping a particular word and then replacing it with some other word, we need to use specific Linux utility commands.

 The two Linux utility commands that we must be aware of are −